burst-apps-team/burst-wiki/docs/en/765k-hf-checklist.md

 ### For Miners

 -   If you mine on a pool, there is nothing you need to do (assuming the pool operator runs an up-to-date BRS node).
--   If you mine solo, also no extra recommendation other than upgrade BRS to either >=2.5.0 or >=3.0.0.
+-   If you mine solo, also no extra recommendation other than upgrade BRS to >=2.5.0.

 ### For Hodlers/Investors